Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 #### **Content marketing**

 At this point we are just building the brand so content marketing is not so developed as we would like.
 Most content would be provided trough newsletter or Faceboook page posts.
-Features to be implemented like blog posts would greatly improve this rating!
+Additionally we created **About Us** page to add extra content and engage user.
+Features to be implemented like blog posts would further greatly improve this rating!

 #### **Social Media marketing**